Defacto2/server/docs/README.md

 ## Source code

-The source code requires a local [installation](https://go.dev/doc/install) of [Go version 1.x](https://github.com/Defacto2/server/blob/main/go.mod).
+The source code requires a local [installation](https://go.dev/doc/install) of the Go language.

 ```sh
 $ go version

 > go version go1.23.4 linux/amd64
 ```

-> [!IMPORTANT]
-> While you can compile the application to target Windows environments, it will not function correctly with NTFS file paths.
-Instead, it is advisable to use Windows Subsystem for Linux.

 Clone the source code repository and download the dependencies.